 The audio section in the Mobile Journalism Manual has some tips when filming.

 Music: The web contains many sites that offer copyright or royalty free music.
 Here are two: http://freemusicarchive.org/ and http://www.youtube.com/audiolibrary.
-And here is another article on finding ways to provide music for your videos.
+And here is an article on finding ways to provide music for your videos.

 Another option is to subscribe to Epidemic Sound for access to their music library.